 The length of time required to frame any of our prints varies by the age, quality and material of the print in question.
-The timber that is used for the frame and decorative details should correspond with the age of the print displayed.
+The frame style and decorative details should correspond with the age of the print displayed.
 Minimal contemporary mounting and framing techniques would not suit early Victorian prints and imagery, or vice versa, though maps can be framed in any style as they are taken out of context from their original usage.

 More contemporary prints often do away with mounts entirely.
-A ‘floating’ mount showcases the entire print, the imagery and the paper used, which allows the viewer to appreciate a textured edge, view a plate number or note the numbered edition.
+The print is ‘floated’ which emphasises the entire print and the paper used, allowing the viewer to appreciate the deckle edge.

 There is a great trove of over 4,000 unframed prints on the top floor of Brunswick House so check the latest stock page or the prints category to stay up to date with our latest creations.